 Keep your extremities (head, hands, feet) warm

 Your head plays a vital role in the temperature regulation of your body.
 Not to mention the fact that your body can reduce circulation to your hands and feet in cold weather, because it prioritizes our vital organs over our extremities.

-You need to keep your head, hands and feet dry and warm, so get specialized winter kayaking gloves, booties and headwear.
+You need to keep your head, hands and feet dry and warm, so get specialized winter kayaking gloves, shoes or booties and headwear.

 Never kayak alone during the winter

 Paddling alone during the summer is fine if you’re an able kayaker and wear a PFD of course.

 But if you go out during the colder months, you need to bring a friend along for the trip.